 Will I have to submit my bank information?

-No. When it is time to receive your earnings, we need your PayPal account information.
+No. When it is time to receive your earnings, we need your PayPal account or bank information.
 There is no need to provide this information at first submission.

 Who is it paid out to?

 You can select whom the money is going to.
 It can also be split between e.g. the first and the last author.

 Will I have to pay taxes?

 That depends on your home country.
 If the money is used for research you do not have to pay taxes in many countries.